 - a) Planning applications should be supported by relevant environmental information, which is informed by appropriate up-to-date ecological information, prior to determination. - b) All development should ensure the protection, conservation, and enhancement of biodiversity.
 If significant harm cannot be avoided (by locating development on an alternative site with less harmful impacts or through design), then such harm should be adequately mitigated.
 Where it cannot be adequately mitigated then as a last resort such harm must be compensated for.
 Where it cannot be compensated for, then planning permission should be refused.
 This process is known as the mitigation hierarchy. - c) Developments which would adversely affect a Site of Special Scientific Interest (SSSI) (individually or cumulatively) will not normally be permitted.
 Exceptions will only be made where the benefits of the development on the particular site clearly outweigh both the impacts that it is likely to have on the features of the site that make it of special scientific interest and any broader impacts.
-Where an exception is considered the mitigation hierarchy will apply. - d) Development resulting in the loss or deterioration of irreplaceable habitats (such as ancient woodland and ancient or veteran trees) will be refused, unless there are wholly exceptional reasons and a suitable compensation strategy exists - e) Proposals for development in, or likely to have an adverse effect (directly or indirectly) on a Local Wildlife Site, wildlife corridors, stepping stones or Local Geological Site will not be permitted unless it can be demonstrated the benefits of the proposal outweigh the need to safeguard the nature conservation value of the site/feature.
-Where an exception is considered the mitigation hierarchy will apply.
+Where an exception is considered the mitigation hierarchy will apply. - d) Development resulting in the loss or deterioration of irreplaceable habitats (such as ancient woodland and ancient or veteran trees) will be refused, unless there are wholly exceptional reasons and a suitable compensation strategy exists.

-- f) Development that is likely to have an adverse effect on priority habitat or species will not be permitted unless it can be demonstrated the benefits of the proposal outweigh the need to safeguard the nature conservation value of the site/feature.
+- e) Proposals for development in, or likely to have an adverse effect (directly or indirectly) on a Local Wildlife Site, wildlife corridors, stepping stones or Local Geological Site will not be permitted unless it can be demonstrated the benefits of the proposal outweigh the need to safeguard the nature conservation value of the site/feature.
+Where an exception is considered the mitigation hierarchy will apply. - f) Development that is likely to have an adverse effect on notable and priority habitat or species will not be permitted unless it can be demonstrated the benefits of the proposal outweigh the need to safeguard the nature conservation value of the site/feature.
 Where an exception is considered the mitigation hierarchy will apply. - g) Where relevant, new development adjacent to the coast will have to demonstrate how it is reducing the impacts of coastal squeeze. - h) New developments (excluding change of use and householder) should provide a minimum of 10% net gain for biodiversity where possible this should be onsite.
+Where it is required/necessary to deliver biodiversity net gain offsite this should be part of a strategic ecological network having regard to Green Infrastructure and Local Nature Recovery strategies.
 Where it is achievable, a 20%+ onsite net gain is encouraged and is required for development on previously developed sites.
 Major developments will be expected to demonstrate this at the planning application stage using biodiversity metrics.
 This should be accompanied by a long term management plan. - i) Where appropriate, the Council will use planning conditions or obligations to provide appropriate enhancement and site management measures, and where impacts are unavoidable, mitigation or compensatory measures.